-- 0 Strategic definition - no change
+- 0 Strategic definition no change

 - 1 Preparation and briefing brief amended to briefing

 - 2 Concept design no change

 - 3 Spatial coordination formerly Developed design

 - 4 Technical design no change

 - 5 Manufacturing and construction formerly Construction

 - 6 Handover formerly Handover and close out

 - 7 Use formerly in use

 RIBA Plan of Work 2020:

 © RIBA 2020 Source: Royal Institute of British Architects (2020) 'RIBA Plan of Work' Note: The author of this blog, Jen Lemen-Hogarth is an Associate Tutor - UCEM and Partner - Property Elite.
-You can also download this blog in audio format and listen whilst on the move.
-When you're done, you can request further information and a free CPD certificate.
-Access Property Elite's, Building Better Property Professionals, 'New RIBA Plan of Work 2020' [Blog], in full Building Information Modelling (BIM) Step-by-step guide to using BIM on projects
+Access Property Elite's, Building Better Property Professionals, 'New RIBA Plan of Work 2020' [Blog], in full Autodesk and CIOB map the digital construction journey Autodesk and the Chartered Institute of Building (CIOB) have prepared an infographic to help construction businesses visualise their position on the digital journey.
+Access more information, view the infographic and read the article, entitled 'Autodesk and CIOB map the digital construction journey' in full.
+Access further information from CIOB 'Digital Construction' - Digital technologies are now an integral part of our built environment.
+The choice is not when or if built assets will use technology, but rather how much will be used.
+Building Information Modelling (BIM) Step-by-step guide to using BIM on projects